Mims House: Racial segregation in Eugene

-In the United States, Jim Crow laws impacted the ability of Black people to travel safely.
+In the United States, Jim Crow laws affected the ability of Black people to travel safely.
 White supremacists aimed to prevent travel through violence and intimidation.
 Black travelers were subject to racial profiling that could escalate to violence.
 Oregon broadly has a history of racism.
 Its 1857 constitution included an exclusion clause that prevented Black people and people of color from settling in the state.

-The Negro Motorist Green Book was published to communicate places where Black motorists could stay safely.
+The Negro Motorist Green Book was published to show places where Black motorists could stay safely.
 The Mims House functioned unofficially as such a safe place.
-Eugene was a notorious 'sundown town', places that engaged in racial segregation either through legal discrimination or through intimidation and violence, among the United States for its treatment of Black people.
+Eugene was a notorious "sundown town", a place that engaged in racial segregation either through legal discrimination or through intimidation and violence.
 As with other U.S. cities, Eugene also had historically racist housing practices such as Redlining and racially restrictive covenants.

 Eugene residents engaged in racialized discrimination and violence in attempts to prevent Black people from settling in the region.
 Eugene was also known as a town that had strong ties to the Ku Klux Klan.
-Atop Skinner Butte, near the Mims House, the Klan burned crosses to intimidate Black residents and visitors.
+On top of Skinner Butte, near the Mims House, the Klan burned crosses to intimidate Black residents and visitors.
 This racial violence was experienced by students at the local University of Oregon.
-Black athletes in the UO's programs were housed in the Mims house at times because the dorms were segregated.
+Black athletes in the university's programs were housed in the Mims house at times because the dormitories were segregated.

 The Mims purchased the house they used as a safe haven in 1948.
-The Mims House provided lodging for Black visitors to Eugene through 1966, and Black celebrities such as Nat King Cole, Ella Fitzgerald, Louis Armstrong, and Paul Robeson stayed there.
+The Mims House provided lodging for Black visitors to Eugene until 1966, and Black celebrities such as Nat King Cole, Ella Fitzgerald, Louis Armstrong, and Paul Robeson stayed there.

 Community uses of the Mims House

-The Mims family along with several other African American families, including that of Lyllye Reynolds-Parker, helped found the St. Mark's Christian Methodist Episcopal Church in Eugene.
-Their family home served as a meeting place and event center for the church with meetings, socials, and benefit dinners being held there.
-Currently, the Mims property is leased by the Eugene-Springfield branch of the NAACP, which is headquartered there and holds events for the community and advocacy at the Mims House.
+The Mims family, along with several other African American families including that of Lyllye Reynolds-Parker, helped found the St. Mark's Christian Methodist Episcopal Church in Eugene.
+Their family home was used as a meeting place and event center for the church with meetings, socials, and benefit dinners being held there.
+Currently, the Mims property is leased by the Eugene-Springfield branch of the National Association for the Advancement of Colored People, which is headquartered there and holds events for the community and advocacy at the Mims House.
 During COVID-19, the Mims House also served as a food pantry and vaccination clinic for the local community.